Something's Got a Hold on Me: Cover versions and samples

-Blues vocalist Beth Hart and guitarist Joe Bonamassa included the track on their 2011 album of blues and soul covers, Don’t Explain.
+Blues vocalist Beth Hart and guitarist Joe Bonamassa included the track on their 2011 album of blues and soul covers, Don't Explain.
 They also released a live version recorded at the Royal Theater Carré in 2013 on their Live in Amsterdam DVD.

 Doi-Oing was the first artist to sample "Something's Got a Hold on Me" in his 1991 song "Good Feeling".
 In 2006, electronic music artist Pretty Lights sampled the song again in his track "Finally Moving" from the album Taking Up Your Precious Time.
-In 2009, Dutch DJ Fedde Le Grand interpolated the song's intro on "Wild 'n Raw", with the vocals performed by Rob Birch of the Stereo MC's.
 In 2011, two smash hits sampled "Something's Got a Hold on Me": "Levels" by Swedish DJ Avicii and Flo Rida's "Good Feeling".

 Jessica Mauboy version

 "Something's Got a Hold on Me" was covered by Australian R&B singer Jessica Mauboy.
 It was released as a digital download single on 27 February 2013.

 Reception

 "Something's Got a Hold on Me" by Jessica Mauboy received mainly positive reviews from music critics.
 Brad Stern of MTV Buzzworthy Brad Stern called Mauboy's version a "power-pop anthem".
 Daisy Dumas of The Age was positive toward the track, noted it as a "sassy, pop-heavy spin on the Etta James classic".
 Simone Ubaldi of Beat magazine described the cover as "grotesque dance pop bastardisation", while a writer for radio station 96.5 Wave FM thought that it sounds impressive.
 A writer for Take 40 Australia called it energetic, while Fox Sports' Anthony Costa wrote that the song does not feel like "a potential rugby league anthem" but "it suits Mauboy's vocal talents".
 "Something's Got a Hold on Me" won Single Release of the Year at the 2013 Deadly Awards.
 The song entered the Australian ARIA Singles Chart at number 26 on March 11, 2013.
 The following week, it fell down to number 50.